-It’s time to ramp up your video production and video distribution to meet your sales and marketing goals for 2017.
+It’s time to ramp up your video production and video distribution to meet your sales and marketing goals.
 In today’s FAQ, we’re providing thought provoking information on how to enhance your inbound video marketing.
 These are practical tips and answers to help you get started today!

 Question #1: What is the value of video marketing?

 For several years now, digital video has outranked all other online activities.
 If you are not producing video content, you are missing a large area of opportunity.
 50% of all mobile traffic includes streaming video.
 From mobile devices to tablets and laptops, many people look to video to aid them in research before making a purchase.
 More than half of all online adults used video to research a recent purchase.